tgrander/portfolio/README.md

-# Welcome to Trey's Portfolio
+# Trey's Portfolio

-I'm Trey, a seasoned Front End Engineer specializing in building accessible, high-performance web applications.
+Hello, I'm Trey, a seasoned Front End Engineer specializing in building accessible, high-performance web applications.
 My current stack of choice employs a mix of modern technologies like React, Next.js, TypeScript, and Node to create scalable solutions that meet contemporary digital needs.

 ## About Me